Teva Pharmaceuticals Scholars Grants

 Research Area and Evaluation Criteria

-Applications for the Teva Pharmaceuticals Scholars grants must propose research in the area of organic chemistry, with potential or direct connections with medicinal chemistry, such that the successful results would be of practical benefit to the discovery of organic compounds useful as human medicines.
+Applications for the Teva Pharmaceuticals Scholars grants must propose research in the area of organic chemistry, with potential or direct connections with medicinal or pharmaceutical chemistry, such that the successful results would be of potential practical benefit to the discovery of organic compounds useful as human medicines.
 Proposals are evaluated on: a) scientific merit, creativity and novelty; and b) addressing unexplored fields in organic and/or medicinal chemistry.
 General aspects of research proposals will also be considered, such as: Is the project achievable within the time frame?
 Are the personnel and facilities adequate?
 Does the applicant consider and address potential problems?

 The following budget restrictions apply: